TDAILab/tutorial-template/docs/source/src_mlp.rst

 Creating a new repository
 ------------

-Next step is Creating a new repository.
+Next step is creating a new repository.
 You Open the website https://github.com/, log in to the account and create a new repository.
 You create one directory and copy "inference.py", "requirements.txt" and "train.py".